Validate extractions

 Then write your own logic based on the validations, for example:

-Sensible uses validation errors to calculate a quality score for an extraction.
+Sensible uses validation errors to calculate coverage for an extraction.

 Create validations